shaneyoung91/shaneyoung91/README.md

 ## About Me
 - Software engineer focused in Full Stack Development.

-- Transitioning from a career in Banking/Finance, where I focused in Credit, Underwriting, and Risk Management.
+- Transitioning from a career in Banking/Finance, as a Credit Portfolio Manager.

 - 🔭 Current Project: [MoneySpread](https://github.com/shaneyoung91/digital-payment-app)